A Story of Hope

 I didn’t know why I was in hospital or what year it was, but my cognition was still intact as I was able to use my mobile phone to take the photo.

 I needed assistance to walk safely – not due to any physical impairment, it was simply because my brain couldn’t send instructions to my limbs to do what I wanted them to.
-I learned that I’d been doubly incontinent while in critical care; I lost 42lbs (19kg) in weight during the nine weeks after my injury.
+I learned that I’d been doubly incontinent while in critical care; I lost 42lbs (19kg) in weight during the 9 weeks after my injury.

 The rehabilitation staff made an enormous contribution to my recovery.
 I’m extremely grateful to all of them – they are as important as anyone to a successful recovery outcome for a patient.
 I felt especially close to my rehabilitation folks as they were the first people I engaged with post-injury.